aashuprasad04/Java-Learning-Journey/Exception Handling/README.md

 Exception Handling is a mechanism in programming used to handle runtime errors.
-So that the program does not crash and continues execution noramlly.
+<br>So that the program does not crash and continues execution noramlly.
+<br>When an error occurs during program execution, exception handling helps manage it safely.